dizda/bitdepot/README.md

     The private key will never be stored on the server, you can sleep tight.

-## Creating your keychain and your fist application
+## Creating your keychain and your first application

 The first step is to create your keychain via the node application: